Reinstatement and Inactive License

 4. The applicant must deliver to the board license verification from the examining or licensing board of every jurisdiction in which the individual is or was licensed to practice, certifying that the individual is or was licensed.

 6. The applicant has passed a written examination on the laws and rules governing the practice of dentistry in this state administered by the board.
+When the Board receives your application, you may view your Application Status and take the Jurisprudence Exam.

 7. Dentist: Sedation/Anesthesia administration requires a renewable permit, administration of dermal fillers or botulinum toxin requires a permit.